Overcoming Hallucinations with the Trustworthy Language Model

 Overcoming hallucinations with trustworthiness scores

-LLMs will always have some hallucinations, but by providing a trustworthiness score with every output, Cleanlab TLM lets you identify when the LLM is hallucinating.
-TLM is optimized for minimizing false negatives — when the LLM hallucinates, we want to make sure the trustworthiness score is low — to enable reliable deployment of LLM-based applications.
+LLMs will always exhibit occassional hallucinations and incorrect responses, but by providing a trustworthiness score with every output, Cleanlab TLM lets you identify when the LLM is hallucinating.
+The TLM API can serve as:

 Berkeley Research Group (BRG) has already seen significant cost savings from leveraging TLM.
 According to Steven Gawthorpe, PhD, Associate Director and Senior Data Scientist at BRG: